flitbit/json-ptr/README.md

 ## API Documentation

-The API documentation is generated from code by typedoc and [hosted on github](http://flitbit.github.io/json-ptr/classes/_src_pointer_.jsonpointer.html).
+The [API documentation is generated from code by typedoc and hosted here](http://flitbit.github.io/json-ptr/classes/_src_pointer_.jsonpointer.html).
 Read the docs.

 Documentation is always a work in progress, let us know by creating an issue if you need a scenario documented.